fivesixty/neo4clj/README.md

 ## Traversals

 Traversals are helper methods around the Traversals framework which is new in Neo4j 1.1.
 Traversal descriptions are immutable and so defaults can be defined and then specialised for certain traversals.

+Syntax for custom where and prune predicates currently depends on knowledge of the Neo4j Node, Relationship and Path Interfaces.

     (->> (new-traversal)         ; Generate a new traversal (along :type direction) ; Restrict traversal to type & direction of relationships.